 She and her husband, Jim, live in Frederick and spend an abundance of time being involved with their children, Nick 17, and Grace 15.
 They play many sports, and also appreciate volunteering together and spending time with family and friends.

 Although most of her career has been in the community banking industry, she has also spent some time as Director of Marketing for The Frederick News Post and The Great Frederick Fair.
-Most recently, she worked for Habitat for Humanity of Frederick as Director of Operations of its ReStore.
+Most recently, she worked for Habitat for Humanity of Frederick as Director of Operations of its ReStore, where she retired in 2020.
 She is an active member of the Frederick community.
 She has been on the boards of the Community Foundation of Frederick County, the local American Heart Association, United Way of Frederick, Community Living and the Rotary Club of Carroll Creek.
 Brenda is also actively involved with Frederick Memorial Hospital’s Annual Giving Committee and is a member of the Order of the Good Samaritan.

 Harriet Langlois joined the Circle in 2010 and currently serves on the Circle Leadership team as the Communications Committee chair.
 A graduate of the University of Washington, Harriet holds degrees in Botany, Forest Ecology and Computer Science.
 For over 30 years, she worked in the satellite communications field as a software engineer/project manager, retiring as Assistant Vice President from Hughes Network Systems in 2012.
 Harriet is an active member and past officer of the Frederick Steeplechasers Running Club, volunteering in a number of roles including race coordinator.
 In that role, Harriet oversees club races and serves as race director of the Frederick Women's Distance Festival 5K, which has raised over $181,000 for the Circle since 2010.
 Harriet shares a love of running, cycling, hiking, camping, and volunteering with her husband of 26 years and is a doting grandmother to four grandchildren.